 12. Once you have fully unwound the spring, remove the winding bar and file the shaft to remove rough edges that can later cause problems.

-13. Loosen the bolts on the winding cone as shown.
+13. Loosen the bolts on the winding cone, as shown.
 These bolts connect the outer winding cone to the inner winding cone.

 14. Remove these bolts.
 You will reuse them again later.

 15. Read the following three steps before lighting your torch.
 Using the torch, heat the last coil of the spring that is on the cone, roughly 4 inches from the end of the coil.
-Be careful to only heat the coil and not melt the aluminum winding cone.
+Be careful only to heat the coil and not melt the aluminum winding cone.
 You also will not want to heat the other coils, especially if you will reuse this spring.

 16. Heat the coil until it is cherry red.
 As you can see in this picture, some of the aluminum melted.